Documentation Index

 How does it work?

-- Support routing and triage systems
+- Support routing and triage

 - Document categorization

-- Semantic tagging for downstream analytics
+- Semantic tagging for analytics

 - Data quality filtering

-- Creating product taxonomies
+- Product catalog taxonomies

 - Merchant categorization